ltfschoen/jam/constitution.md

 We, the members of the JAM Implementers DAO, in order to uphold the principles of inclusivity, equality, open participation, and decentralization, to secure the resilience of the Polkadot ecosystem through multiple client implementations of the JAM protocol, and to protect the rights and interests of all participants, do establish these Constitutional Safeguards as binding principles for the governance and operation of the JAM Implementers DAO for the Polkadot ecosystem.

-These Safeguards shall serve to detect, recognize, and constrain harmful behaviors before they escalate, and shall be enforced through blockchain-native mechanisms rather than political discretion, ensuring that the JAM Implementers DAO honors its declared service profile regardless of the desires, wealth, or power of any economic actors.
+These Safeguards shall serve to detect, recognize, and constrain harmful behaviors before they escalate, and shall be implemented through blockchain-native mechanisms to ensure adherence to constitutional values rather than political discretion, ensuring that the JAM Implementers DAO honors its declared service profile regardless of the desires, wealth, or power of any economic actors.

 ## ARTICLE I: FOUNDATIONAL VALUES